tpfaff100/Graph-WinCE-CPlusPlus/ReadMe.txt

 (f) The analog system works by feel, like playing a synthesizer in real time whereas
     a digital system allows recreation of amazing 2D waveform plots

-For better or worse, (e) is pretty important though 'sympathetico' modulcation on the analog systems in real time is way easier!
+For better or worse, (f) is pretty important though 'sympathetico' modulcation on the analog systems in real time is way easier!

 This thing is worth checking out- one can play with it all day!